National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/understanding.md

 ## Public/External Datasets

 Because our data are not representative of the geographic locations whence they come, it is important for many analyses to attempt to "correct" the results due to this selection bias.
-Data sets, called _external datasets,_ are available outside the Enclave that provide information about such locations.
+Data sets, called _external datasets_, are available outside the Enclave that provide information about such locations.
-There are datasets about the locations themselves (e.g., [zip code distances](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.3ab34203-d7f3-482e-adbd-f4113bfd1a2b?id=KO-8BCEA01&view=focus)), about the demographics in those locations (e.g., [zip code census](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.3ab34203-d7f3-482e-adbd-f4113bfd1a2b?id=KO-595A20D&view=focus)),  or about covid, in those locations (e.g., [covid hesitancy by county](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.3ab34203-d7f3-482e-adbd-f4113bfd1a2b?id=KO-EEA964E&view=focus), [state policy by date](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.3ab34203-d7f3-482e-adbd-f4113bfd1a2b?id=KO-B1CD234&view=focus)).
+There are datasets about the locations themselves (e.g., [zip code distances](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.3ab34203-d7f3-482e-adbd-f4113bfd1a2b?id=KO-8BCEA01&view=focus) {{< fa lock title="Link requires an N3C Enclave account" >}}), about the demographics in those locations (e.g., [zip code census](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.3ab34203-d7f3-482e-adbd-f4113bfd1a2b?id=KO-595A20D&view=focus) {{< fa lock title="Link requires an N3C Enclave account" >}}),  or about covid, in those locations (e.g., [covid hesitancy by county](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.3ab34203-d7f3-482e-adbd-f4113bfd1a2b?id=KO-EEA964E&view=focus), [state policy by date](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.3ab34203-d7f3-482e-adbd-f4113bfd1a2b?id=KO-B1CD234&view=focus) {{< fa lock title="Link requires an N3C Enclave account" >}}).
-There are also datasets to help in mapping from zip codes (data available in Level 3 Enclave datasets), such as [Mapping Zip codes to states and geolocations](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.3ab34203-d7f3-482e-adbd-f4113bfd1a2b?id=KO-AA5C326&view=focus).
+There are also datasets to help in mapping from zip codes (data available in Level 3 Enclave datasets), such as [Mapping Zip codes to states and geolocations](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.3ab34203-d7f3-482e-adbd-f4113bfd1a2b?id=KO-AA5C326&view=focus) {{< fa lock title="Link requires an N3C Enclave account" >}}.
-All available datasets are available at [The Data Discovery Engine](https://discovery.biothings.io/dataset?guide=/guide/n3c/dataset) (outside the Enclave) and in [The Knowledge Store](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.3ab34203-d7f3-482e-adbd-f4113bfd1a2b) (inside the Enclave; filter on "External Dataset").
+All available datasets are available at [The Data Discovery Engine](https://discovery.biothings.io/dataset?guide=/guide/n3c/dataset) (outside the Enclave) and in [The Knowledge Store](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.3ab34203-d7f3-482e-adbd-f4113bfd1a2b) {{< fa lock title="Link requires an N3C Enclave account" >}} (inside the Enclave; filter on "External Dataset").

 Note that most of these depend on 5-digit zip codes for linking between a patient's record and the external dataset, and so are useful only in the context of a Level 3 DUR.